 Elizabeth created this organization because it was what she wanted and needed when she was a teen: a safe place to write, speak and be heard.
-Even after eight years of leading workshops and developing curricula, Elizabeth continues to be inspired (and often moved to tears) by the wisdom, depth, and raw, world-changingcourage of teenage girls.
+Even after nine years of leading workshops and developing curricula, Elizabeth continues to be inspired (and often moved to tears) by the wisdom, depth, and raw, world-changing courage of young writers.

 Gretchen is a writer and an educator who has been bringing the magic of creative writing to students for over twenty years.
 She has taught as a classroom teacher, literacy specialist and writer in residence, working with both children and adults.
 She is grateful for the way in which her students inspire and inform her own writing.

 She holds a B.A. from Washington University and an M.A. in Education from Hunter College in NYC.
 While in NY, she was involved with Columbia University’s Teachers College Reading and Writing Project.
 Thanks to her profession as an educator, she has written countless stories to help teach the craft of writing.
 Gretchen is currently pursuing her MFA in Creative Nonfiction at San Francisco State University.